ASkalli/nonlinear_oscillator_network/README.md

 # ODE based Physical Neural Network (PNN) trained with model-free methods

 This Github repo contains all my code implementing an ODE based dynamical system and using it as a recurrent neural network.
 This is done to study model-free optimization on a physically plausible NN structure.
 All the code is implemented using pytorch and numpy.
-I used ChatGPT to help format my markdown hence the cringe emojis ^^.
+I used ChatGPT to format my markdown.
 The folders are split by Tasks, and then there is a Utils folder which has all the useful scripts I use.
 Here is a small overview of the most important files I use.

-## 🧠 `NN_utils.py` – Custom Neural Network Utilities
+## `NN_utils.py` – Custom Neural Network Utilities

 This module defines several custom PyTorch models and training routines, including both standard and physics-inspired recurrent neural networks.
 It provides modular, extensible tools for training neural networks using either backpropagation or gradient-free black-box optimization methods.

 ---

-### ✅ Key Components
+### Key Components

-#### 🧩 `Base_Model`
+####  `Base_Model`
 - Base class for all models.
 - Provides utilities to:
   - Count trainable parameters.
   - Get/set model weights as flat NumPy arrays.
   - Perform stateless forward passes (useful for black-box optimizers), forward_pass_params.

-#### 🔁 `Oscillator_RNN_dyn` – Dynamical Recurrent Neural Network (**Used**)
+####  `Oscillator_RNN_dyn` – Dynamical Recurrent Neural Network (**Used**)
 - Custom RNN inspired by nonlinear oscillator dynamics.
 - Each layer’s hidden state evolves over time using a discretized differential equation: